 In wealthier European countries, there’s been a shift towards using more machinery - mechanising a lot of heavy, outdoor labour.
 Of course, this brings its own threats to job security.

 With any policy, there’s going to be unintended consequences, Parsons acknowledges.
 On the whole, the Spanish ban sounds like a good idea to the heat and labour expert.

 “If we don’t encourage workplace protections that are mandated, often workers don’t have the knowledge to protect themselves or the managers of the job sites don’t know how to protect them,” he says.

 “If you at least mandate that people need to slow or stop work, if it hits certain heat thresholds, then you’re at least starting to create a culture around protecting people and prioritising their health and wellbeing over just continuous work.”

 Trade unions are picking this issue up at different policy levels, explains Bert De Wel, global climate policy coordinator at the International Trade Union Confederation (ITUC).

-And with upcoming negotiations on a just transition at the International Labour Conference next month, the confederation will be calling on the ILO to produce global guidelines on extreme weather events, temperature stress and changing climate patterns.
+And at the International Labour Conference last month, the confederation called on the ILO to produce global guidelines on extreme weather events, temperature stress and changing climate patterns.